Civil defense siren: Basic design

 A Hormann HLS F-71 Pneumatic air-raid siren in Haifa, Israel.
 Sirens of this type are common in Israeli towns and cities, and until 2012 were used to warn against air raids and missile attacks.

-A mechanical siren uses a rotor and stator to chop an air stream, which is forced through the siren by radial vanes in the spinning rotor.
+A mechanical siren uses a rotor (sometimes called chopper or impeller) and stator to chop an air stream, which is forced through the siren by radial vanes in the spinning rotor.
 An example of this type of siren is the Federal Signal 2T22, which was originally developed during the Cold War and produced from the early 1950s to the late 1980s.
 This particular design employs dual rotors and stators to sound each pitch.
 Because the sound power output of this type of siren is the same in every direction at all times, it is described as omnidirectional.
 The Federal Signal 2T22 was also marketed in a three-signal configuration known as the Federal Signal 3T22, with the capability for a high–low signal.

 While some mechanical sirens produce sound in all directions simultaneously, other designs produce sound in only one direction, while employing a rotator mechanism to turn the siren head through 360 degrees of rotation.
 One rare type of mechanical siren, the Federal Signal RSH-10 ("Thunderbeam"), does not rotate or produce equal sound output in all directions.
 It instead uses a slowly rotating angled disc below the siren which directs the siren's output throughout 360 degrees.